Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Background

-Existing chart-related datasets fall into two categories: benchmarks for evaluation and training data for improving model performance.
-The charts are either collected from online data sources or generated by models, sometimes requiring manual annotation or automated question generation.
-Most of them focus on basic visual recognition tasks.
-Though some recent works target more advanced reasoning, they often lack scalability.
-Table \ref{tab:compare} summarizes these datasets, with further details below.
+Existing chart-related datasets are either collected from online data sources or generated by models, sometimes requiring manual annotation or automated question generation.
+Most of them focus on visual recognition tasks.
+While some recent works target advanced reasoning, they often struggle with scalability or other shortcomings.
+Table~\ref{tab:compare} summarizes these datasets, with further details below.

 \paragraph{Chart Properties.} The \textit{visual diversity} is shaped by the variety of chart types and topics \citep{charxiv}.
-Early datasets like ChartQA and OpenCQA \citep{opencqa}, sourced from limited websites, featured uniform styles with minimal diversity.
-To address this, recent works like ChartAst \citep{chartast} synthesize charts with randomized attributes (e.g., color, fonts) using LLMs.
+Early datasets like ChartQA~\citep{chartqa} and OpenCQA~\citep{opencqa}, sourced from limited websites, featured uniform styles with minimal diversity.
+To address this, recent works like ChartAst~\citep{chartast} synthesize charts with randomized attributes (e.g., color, fonts) using LLMs.
 However, beyond the superficial variations in chart appearance, many of them overlook the \textit{visual complexity} \citep{advancing}.
 As models evolve, simple style changes no longer pose challenges.
-Datasets like CharXiv and MMC \citep{mmc}, which include complex scientific charts from arXiv papers, naturally exhibit greater complexity in recognition.
-Additionally, the textual format of charts is critical, as it can be used to expand the datasets via language models.
+Datasets like CharXiv~\citep{charxiv} and MMC~\citep{mmc}, which include complex scientific charts from arXiv papers, naturally exhibit greater complexity in recognition.
+Additionally, the textual format of charts is critical, enabling dataset expansion via language models.

-\paragraph{Q\&A Properties.} Some benchmarks like PlotQA and ChartBench \citep{chartbench} use predefined templates to generate Q\&A pairs, resulting in monotonous and simplistic questions.
-Other datasets, such as ChartQA and CharXiv, required manual annotation, which improved quality but increased costs and hindered scalability.
-With the advent of LLMs, works like ChartLlama \citep{chartllama} and ChartInstruct \citep{chartinstruct} use them to generate diverse questions from data tables while also providing rationale annotations for training.
-However, these methods fail to capture fine-grained visual elements like color, layout, and structure because they rely on only the data table.
-To address this, ChartGemma \citep{chartgemma} uses MLLMs to generate Q\&A pairs directly from charts.
+\paragraph{Q\&A Properties.} Some benchmarks like PlotQA~\citep{plotqa} and ChartBench~\citep{chartbench} use predefined templates to generate Q\&A pairs, resulting in monotonous and simplistic questions.
+Other datasets, such as ChartQA~\citep{chartqa} and CharXiv~\citep{charxiv}, required manual annotation, which improved quality but increased costs and hindered scalability.
+With the advent of LLMs, works like ChartLlama~\citep{chartllama} and ChartInstruct~\citep{chartinstruct} use them to generate diverse questions from data tables while also providing rationale annotations for training.
+However, these methods fail to capture visual elements like color, layout, and structure because they rely on only the data table.
+Thus, the generated Q\&A pairs lack \textit{visual references}, undermining the inherently multimodal nature of this task.
+To address this, ChartGemma~\citep{chartgemma} uses MLLMs to generate Q\&A directly from charts.